07 Feb What should I know about 3D/4D ultrasounds? And How to Prepare for it?

 How is it done?

-The entire procedure is fairly simple.
+The entire procedure of 3D/4D Ultrasound is fairly simple.
 You will be asked to lay on your back, then an ultrasound gel will be applied to your abdominal.
 A probe containing the transducer is used to transmit sound waves through this gel into the body.
 The transducer then collects the sound waves that bounce back and uses this to create an image3.
 Your health provider will repeat this until s/he is satisfied with the images produced.